11 November 2017

 World Lithium demand is difficult to forecast now because demand keeps increasing and reliable data is hard to get.
 Lithium is not yet listed as a tradable commodity.

 Around the globe, automakers and governments are betting big on electric cars.
 The numbers being projected are huge; by 2040, Bloomberg New Energy Finance estimates there will be 530 million electric vehicles in use.
 However, despite the hype, electric cars aren’t yet ‘popular’.
 In 2017, they made up about 1 per cent of global sales.

 Electric vehicles are rapidly getting cheaper and range between charging is improving.
 And in some countries, government incentives are being used to encourage purchase.

 Norway is by far the world leader in electric cars where zero-emission vehicles make up almost 30% of the total market.

 Toyota launched the Prius, a petrol-electric hybrid, in 2000.
-Tesla helped revive interest by tarting-up electric’s frumpy image producing more elegant and higher performing vehicles.
+Tesla helped revive interest by tarting up electric’s frumpy image-producing more elegant and higher performing vehicles.

 Logical thinkers Initially deduced that electric cars were no better for the environment citing the “the long tailpipe” concept; the idea that electric cars simply shifted the place where fossil fuels were burnt back to the power station supplying their charging electricity.
 However, as the power generation industry transforms to renewables this concern is being addressed.

-The shortage of charging stations remains a significant hurdle (or business opportunity).
+The shortage of charging stations remains a significant hurdle (or a business opportunity).
 One wonders the effect this will have on already maxed out electricity grids.
 Further, it weakens a country's ability to withstand military strikes (take out the power stations and the fleet grinds to a halt); likely global warming is a greater threat.
 But, we digress.